Long-range order in discrete spin systems: Introduction

 \subsection{Acknowledgments}

 The research of both authors was supported in part by Israel Science Foundation grants 861/15 and 1971/19 and by the European Research Council starting grant 678520 (LocalOrder).
-The research of Y.S.\ was additionally supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities and by NSERC of Canada.
+The research of R.P.\ was additionally supported by the National Science Foundation grant DMS-2451133.
+The research of Y.S.\ was additionally supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities, by NSERC of Canada, and by Israel Science Foundation grant 1361/22.
 We thank Raimundo Brice\~no, Nishant Chandgotia, Ohad Feldheim and Wojciech Samotij for many pertinent discussions on proper colorings and other homomorphism models.
 We are grateful to Christian Borgs for valuable advice on the way to present the material of this paper and its companion~\cite{peledspinka2018colorings}.
 We thank Michael Aizenman, Jeff Kahn, Roman Koteck\'y, Eyal Lubetzky, Dana Randall, Alan Sokal, Prasad Tetali and Peter Winkler for useful discussions and encouragement.